ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

 #### Validate

-To validate our Menu microservice is running fine, we will:
+To validate our Menu UI microservice is running fine, we will:

 1. Ensure its Liberty server is running by executing the command `ps aux | grep wfd-ui`.
 We should be able to find the Liberty server running the Menu microservice: